 As Director, Alex has carriage of the overall strategic direction of BIU.
 He has previously worked for the UK and NSW governments in a number of roles, including at the Prime Minister's Strategy Unit, in corporate planning and performance, environmental strategy, renewable energy policy, freedom of information, horizon scanning and future science policy.

-Clare is part of the DPC Graduate Program and joined BIU in August 2016.
+Clare joined BIU as part of the DPC Graduate Program.
 She is working across the justice and health clusters.
-Previous to joining BIU Clare worked in international aid and development and has a background in political economy.
+Prior to joining BIU, Clare worked in international aid and development and has a background in political economy.